Startups Weekly: Tech layoffs spread (a bit) – TechCrunch

 But the lack of people of color on boards is perhaps a more urgent issue.
 Late last year, a Crunchbase study found that 60% of the most funded VC-backed startups don’t have a single woman on their board of directors.
 But there are even fewer black people, let alone black women, on boards.
 A 2018 Deloitte study found that of the Fortune 100 companies, white men held 61.4% of board seats, white women held 19.1%, men of color had 13.7% of board seats and women of color had just 5.8% of board seats.

-Connie Loizos, meanwhile, writes for TechCrunch that boards themselves are not all of the way towards the goal:
+Connie Loizos, meanwhile, writes for TechCrunch that boards themselves are not all of the way toward the goal:

 Let’s be real here.
 Directors of public companies typically meet just four times a year to review quarterly results.
 It’s important and necessary, sure.
 But beyond ensuring that strategic objectives are being met and hopefully making useful introductions to the company, these roles are assigned more importance by industry watchers than they should.
 (They often pay ludicrous amounts given the work involved, too.)